Share

 How It’s Done – The Technical Part

-To provide a viable solution, we started by examining the way WordPress core updates translations for plugins & themes hosted in their repository.
+To provide a viable solution, we examined how WordPress core updates translations for plugins and themes hosted in their repository.
 When your site checks if there are updated translations, it queries the WordPress API and receives a JSON object as a response.
-This JSON contains information about languages, the last update timestamp, the WordPress version, and finally, a URL for the zip file containing the translation files.
-We copy the JSON, remove the package reference, version, the update timestamp, and replace it with our strings so that they correspond to what we need.
+This JSON contains information about languages, the last update timestamp, the WordPress version, and a URL for the zip file containing the translation files.
+We copy the JSON, remove the package reference and version, update the timestamp, and replace it with our strings so that they correspond to what we need.

-In our GitHub repository our user base contributes to the .po files.
-Using a grunt task, we run a compiler that converts these human-readable .po files to binary .mo file, the same as what WordPress uses internally.
+In our GitHub repository, our user base contributes to the .po files.
+Using a grunt task, we run a compiler that converts these human-readable .po files to binary .mo files, the same as WordPress uses internally.
 Likewise, the same formats used by WPML, as well as programs like Poedit.

-Now that we have all our translation files, we bundle each language separately and create the zip files that we’ll later be using in our custom API.
-Since these compressed zip files live in our public repository, we can quickly generate the URLs for each one of them, and we also have access to the last-modified timestamp and version.
-We then add this new information to the WordPress-API JSON we modified earlier, and end up with our custom JSON containing all the information required.
-This process is repeated for all our products, including Avada, Fusion Builder, and Fusion Core.
+Now that we have all our translation files, we bundle each language separately and create the zip files we’ll use in our custom API.
+Since these compressed zip files live in our public repository, we can quickly generate their URLs and access the last modified timestamp and version.
+We then add this new information to the WordPress-API JSON we modified earlier and end up with our custom JSON containing all the information required.
+This process is repeated for all our products, including Avada, Avada Builder, and Avada Core.

 Finally, we hook in the update_themes and update_plugins site-transients so that when WordPress searches for translations for one of our products, we modify the response and return our custom API instead of an empty response from WordPress.

 We hope you enjoy this new feature!
-We strive to make it easier for anyone to use our products, and we feel that internationalization is an essential facet of making our products more accessible and simpler to use for everyone.
+We strive to make it easier for anyone to use our products, and we feel that internationalization is essential to making our products more accessible and simpler for everyone.
 As always, if you have any further questions, you are welcome to submit a support ticket, and we will be glad to help you.

 Subscribe To Our Newsletter